anshul1007/Attendance/FRESH_START_DEPLOYMENT_GUIDE.md

 ### A. Delete Azure Resources

 1. Go to: https://portal.azure.com
-2. Search for: `vermillion-attendance-rg`
+2. Search for resource groups starting with: `vermillion-attendance`
+3. Delete each resource group you find:
+   - `vermillion-attendance-prod-rg` (if exists)
+   - `vermillion-attendance-dev-rg` (if exists)
+   - `vermillion-attendance-rg` (old naming, if exists)
+4. For each resource group:
-3. Click on the resource group
+   - Click on the resource group
-4. Click **"Delete resource group"** at the top
+   - Click **"Delete resource group"** at the top
-5. Type the resource group name to confirm: `vermillion-attendance-rg`
+   - Type the resource group name to confirm
-6. Click **"Delete"**
+   - Click **"Delete"**

 ⏱️ Wait 5-10 minutes for complete deletion.